Using coloring maps to teach introductory Geology

 - Students use Google Maps to determine which parts of the city have the highest shaking potential.

-- Students identify the local industrial and residential zones that will be most affected major earthquake (spoiler alert: its not pretty!)
+- Students identify the local industrial and residential zones that will be most affected during a major earthquake (spoiler alert: its not pretty!)